 Works with appropriate departments to ensure proper maintenance of unit medical equipment including life sustaining equipment.

 Prepares and monitors unit personnel, supply, and equipment budgets to ensure expenses are maintained within budgetary guidelines.

 Bachelors of Science Degree in Nursing (BSN) from a school of nursing.
 (Must provide original college / university transcript at time of interview)

 Licensed as a Registered Professional Nurse in the State of Illinois.

-Minimum of Five (5) years of Adult Emergency Nursing/Critical Care within a hospital environment.
+Five (5) years of Adult Emergency Nursing/Critical Care within a hospital environment.

-Minimum of Three (3) years of experience in nursing supervision or experience as a Charge Nurse.
+Three (3) years of experience in nursing supervision or experience as a Charge Nurse.

 Certified in Advanced Cardiovascular Life Support (ACLS) certification or able to obtain one within two (2) weeks of starting.
 (Must provide proof at time of interview if already obtained)